RaGuL929/Bend/README.md

 # Bend
+ We have made a VR game to reduce lumbar back pain.It is a endless running game which takes user hip movements as improvements.Inputs are serial and recived from arduino board on a specific COM port

-Scenes folder contain scene for Graph and Game.
+Scenes folder contain scenes for Graph and Game.

-Scripts contain all code for level designing.
+Scripts contain code for level designing.

 Assets used are